AEADataEditor/replication-template-development/draft-replication-noncompliant.md

 - [ ] `Insufficient time available to replicator` is applicable when (a) running the code would take weeks or more (b) running the code might take less time if sufficient compute resources were to be brought to bear, but no such resources can be accessed in a timely fashion (c) the replication package is very complex, and following all (manual and scripted) steps would take too long.
 - [ ] `Data missing` is marked when data *should* be available, but was erroneously not provided, or is not accessible via the procedures described in the replication package
 - [ ] `Data not available` is marked when data requires additional access steps, for instance purchase or application procedure.
-- [x] `Missing README` is marked if there is no README to guide the replicator, or the README is not in compliance with AEA requirements.
+- [ ] `Missing README` is marked if there is no README to guide the replicator, or the README is not in compliance with AEA requirements